From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks

-{\it Nonlocal Kuramoto-Battogtokh coupling.} To highlight the power and generality of the second-order reduction, we apply it to what is arguably a stringent testbed: the time-delayed system \eqref{eq:kd-model} with Kuramoto–Battogtokh–type nonlocal coupling, which supports chimera states whose shape is highly sensitive to approximation \cite{kuramoto2002coexistence}.
-We consider identical oscillators arranged at equal intervals on a ring segment of length $L$, with positions $x_j=jL/N$.
+{\it Nonlocal Kuramoto-Battogtokh coupling.} {We next test the reduction on the time-delayed Kuramoto--Battogtokh nonlocal network, a stringent chimera benchmark whose shape is highly sensitive to approximation \cite{kuramoto2002coexistence}.} We consider identical oscillators arranged at equal intervals on a ring segment of length $L$, with positions $x_j=jL/N$.
 The nonlocal coupling is defined by the exponential kernel \cite{kuramoto2002coexistence,smirnov2017chimera}: $ G(x)={\kappa \cosh\!\left( \kappa \left|x\right| \right)}\Big/{2 \sinh(\kappa L/2)},$ and the coupling functions $F_{jk}\bigl(\phi_{k}(t-\tau)-\phi_{j}(t)\bigr) = G_{jk}\sin\bigl(\phi_{k}(t-\tau)-\phi_{j}(t)-\alpha\bigr)$ with phase shift $\alpha$ and coupling coefficients $G_{jk}=G(x_k-x_j)$.
-Figure~\ref{fig:2} compares the dynamics of the delayed Kuramoto–Battogtokh system with its first- and second-order reductions.
-For 250 random initial conditions, the time series of the order parameter $r_1$ in the second-order model closely reproduces the ensemble of trajectories of the delayed system, including the characteristic chimera branch (black curve), while the first-order reduction yields clearly distorted $r_1$ dynamics and often fails to reach full synchrony.
-The inset shows that the phase profile of a representative chimera, such as its cluster size and shape of the synchronized domain, matches almost perfectly between the delayed system and the second-order reduction.
+Figure~\ref{fig:2-revised}(a--d) compares the dynamics of the delayed Kuramoto–Battogtokh system with its first- and second-order reductions. {For 250 random initial conditions, Fig.~\ref{fig:2-revised}(a-d) shows that the second-order model closely reproduces the delayed system, including the chimera branch, phase profile, synchronized-cluster size, and probabilities of synchrony versus chimera convergence.
+The first-order reduction gives distorted $r_1$ dynamics and substantially misestimates these probabilities.} The inset shows that the phase profile of a representative chimera, such as its cluster size and

+shape of the synchronized domain, matches almost perfectly between the delayed system and the second-order reduction.
 In contrast, the first-order model produces a visibly different pattern.
 The probability panels on the right confirm this claim quantitatively: the second-order model captures the coexistence statistics of fully synchronous and chimera states observed in the delayed system, while the first-order reduction both underestimates full synchronization and misidentifies the prevalence of chimera states.